NACHAMMAI-SN/Student-Grade-Analysis-and-Performance-Visualization-in-MATLAB/README.md

-# Student-Grade-Analysis-and-Performance-Visualization-in-MATLAB
+Student Grade Analysis and Performance Visualization in MATLAB:
 Efficiently analyze student grades and visualize class performance using MATLAB.
-This project read
+This project reads grade data from Excel, calculates student averages while handling missing grades, and categorizes students based on performance.
+Visualize class performance distribution with pie charts, aiding educators in making informed decisions and providing targeted support for students' academic success.
+Ideal for educational institutions seeking to enhance teaching quality and student outcomes.